UAE, AFGHANISTAN

 THE TALIBAN

-I was never worried about potential experiences with the Taliban but I do remember the first time I seen one, in the arrivals at Kabul which instantly gave me the feeling of “welcome to Afghanistan.”
+I was never worried about potential experiences with the Taliban, but I do remember the first time I saw one, in the arrivals at Kabul, which instantly gave me the feeling of “welcome to Afghanistan.”

 But we all have an idea of the Taliban, and I was the same.
-However my experience couldn’t have been anymore different.
-Although the checkpoints do little to help the experience it’s a necessary evil if wanting to visit here.
+However, my experience couldn’t have been anymore different.
+Although the checkpoints do little to improve the experience, they’re a necessary evil if you want to visit here.

 RELATED READ: HELD FOR 5hrs IN AN ALGERIAN POLICE STATION